 If you get hungry or just want to get something to drink, you will find hundreds of restaurants, eateries, bars and pubs to satisfy your every craving.
 Believe me, you can't go wrong wherever you go.

 Shibuya is vibrant not just because of the countless daily commuters and the sheer amount of shops, but because Tokyo's youth finds it a great place for an epic party.

-There are tonnes of cool things to do in Shibuya from having a beer in a Japanese pub, through enjoying Karaoke with your friends, to ending up in an explosively awesome club in Tokyo (such as Womb - one of the best Shibuya attractions for nightlife seekers).
-The Tokyo kids really know how to party so if you are inexperienced, take it easy until you get used to Japan's spectacular nightlife.
+There are tonnes of cool things to do in Shibuya.
+Have a beer in a Japanese pub, enjoy Karaoke with your friends, or end up in a fantastic club in Tokyo (such as Womb - one of the best Shibuya attractions for nightlife seekers).
+The Tokyo kids really know how to party, so if you are inexperienced, take it easy until you get used to Japan's spectacular nightlife.

-Train services operate from 5 am in the morning until around midnight, sometimes even later.
-If your accommodation is not around Shibuya, make sure to check the timetables as it might take several hours to walk to other parts of Tokyo if you miss your last trains.
+Train services operate from 5 am until around midnight, sometimes even later.
+If your accommodation is not around Shibuya, make sure to check the timetables, as it might take several hours to walk to other parts of Tokyo if you miss your last trains.